Find nighttime entertainment and the popular nightspots at Weirs Beach.

 At the Patio Garden Restaurant, you can sit outside on the front lawn, bleachers or deck; or under cover at the bar or seated in the cocktail lounge.
 Solo or duo performers on Friday nights, rock bands on Saturday nights, and the Boardwalk Jazz Quartet on Sunday nights.

-At the Weirs Beach Lobster Pound, there is live music on the deck on Friday and Saturday nights and late Sunday afternoons.
+At the Faro Italian Grill, there is live music on the deck on Friday and Saturday nights and late Sunday afternoons.